DEFINITIONS AND INTERPRETATION

 Collectively all information that you submit to Payink Ltd via the Site.
 This definition incorporates, where applicable, the definitions provided in the Data Protection Laws.

-Data Protection Lawsmeans (i) the UK's Data Protection Act 2018 (as applicable); (ii) the General Data Protection Regulation 2016/679 (the “GDPR”); (iii) any UK data protection legislation replacing or adopting the GDPR in the UK as applicable, (iv) Schrems II judgement (“Schrems II”) on the applicability of the EU:US Privacy Shield Framework for personal data transfers; (v) California Consumer Privacy Act (“CCPA”) applicable to residents of California, United States of America; and (vi) any other applicable data protection legislation.
+Data Protection Lawsmeans (i) the UK's Data Protection Act 2018 (as applicable); (ii) the General Data Protection Regulation 2016/679 (the “GDPR”); (iii) any UK data protection legislation replacing or adopting the GDPR in the UK as applicable, (iv) Schrems II judgement (“Schrems II”) on the applicability of the EU:US Privacy Shield Framework for personal data transfers; and (v) any other applicable data protection legislation.

 Payink Ltd, we or us